30th Battalion (Australia): First World War

-During the war the 30th Battalion’s casualties amounted to 458 men killed and 1,207 wounded.
+During the war the 30th Battalion's casualties amounted to 458 men killed and 1,207 wounded.
 Members of the battalion received the following gallantry and distinguished service decorations: six Distinguished Service Orders (DSOs), one Officer of the Order of the British Empire (OBE), 19 Military Crosses (MCs), 15 Distinguished Conduct Medals (DCMs); 84 Military Medals (MMs) with three Bars, four Meritorious Service Medals (MSMs); 30 Mentions in Despatches (MIDs) and four foreign awards.
 The battalion received a total of 16 battle honours for its involvement in the war; these were bestowed in 1927.

 Inter-war years

-The battalion was re-raised as part of the Citizens Force, based around Sydney, New South Wales, as the Army undertook a reorganisation designed to perpetuate the battle honours and numerical designations of the AIF in 1921.
+The battalion was re-raised as part of the Citizens Force, based around Sydney, as the Army undertook a reorganisation designed to perpetuate the battle honours and numerical designations of the AIF in 1921.
 At this time the 30th Battalion was reformed from elements drawn from two Citizens Forces battalions: the 2nd Battalion, 4th Infantry Regiment and the 2nd Battalion, 30th Infantry Regiment.
 These units were able to trace their lineage back to the 25th Infantry Regiment and beyond that to the New South Wales Scottish Rifles, which had been formed in 1885 and had provided personnel to serve during the Boer War, for which they had received the "South Africa 1899–1902" battle honour.
 Upon formation, the battalion was once again assigned to the 8th Brigade, within the 2nd Military District.

 In 1927, territorial designations were introduced and the 30th Battalion adopted the title of the "City of Sydney Regiment".
 The battalion's motto – In Ommi Modo Fidelis – was also authorised at this time.
 Two years later, in 1929–30, as a result of the economic hardships of the Great Depression and the manpower shortage that resulted from the decision to suspend the compulsory training scheme, the number of personnel available fell and it was decided to amalgamate a number of infantry battalions.
 As a result, in 1930 the 30th Battalion was amalgamated with the 51st Battalion to form the 30th/51st Battalion.
 In 1935, the two battalions were split once more and the 30th Battalion was re-raised.
-In order to maintain the Scottish heritage of the battalion's predecessor units, the 30th Battalion adopted the designation of the New South Wales Scottish Regiment at this time.
+To maintain the Scottish heritage of the battalion's predecessor units, the 30th Battalion adopted the designation of the New South Wales Scottish Regiment at this time.
 It was also issued with Scottish military equipment including kilts, and adopted the tartan of the Black Watch, a Scottish unit of the British Army.